 Persimmon Homes makes a splash with sports donation

-A successful Lancashire swimming club has been selected as the first regional group to benefit from a new funding scheme targeting youth projects.
+A successful Bedfordshire swimming club has been selected as the first regional group to benefit from a new funding scheme targeting youth projects.

-John Roocroft, Managing Director of Persimmon Homes Lancashire, said: “This fantastic new funding scheme aims to support community groups across three categories: sports, education & arts, and health.”
+Simon McDonald, regional managing director of Persimmon Homes Midlands, said: “This fantastic new funding scheme aims to support community groups across three categories: sports, education & arts, and health.”